 Together with Starkville and Columbus, West Point forms the Golden Triangle industrial region.
 Contrary to the name, West Point is a relatively small and economically vulnerable city.
 It gets virtually no snow but used to be home to the iconic Blazon-Flexible Flyer snow sled and used to be notable in the region for its Sara Lee meat packing plant.

 Although it’s ranked as a top place to raise a family due to the cheap cost of living, West Point has crime issues that make it difficult to recommend.
 Violent crime is on par with the national average, but property crime is a problem.
 On average, you have a 1 in 35 chance of being the victim of a property crime in West Point.

 Avoid the southwest parts of West Point because you have a 1 in 9 chance of falling victim to criminal activity.
 On the other hand, residents consider the northeast part of town the safest area.

 Brookhaven was named after a town in New York and is home to the longest-running community theater in all of Mississippi: the Little Theater, with almost 200 productions to date.
 As charmingly quaint as that is, it doesn’t save the town from sky-high crime rates.

 A staggering quarter of Brookhaven’s population is in poverty, which helps explain the high crime rates.
 Violent crime is about on par with the national average, but property crime is over 50% higher than its relative national average.

 Has Crime In Mississippi Gone Up Or Down In Recent Years?

-Although there’s little hard data available as to the causes of increased murder, some activists have drawn a correlation between open carry policies and subsequently higher murder rates.
+Although there’s little hard data available regarding the causes of increased murder, some activists have drawn a correlation between open carry policies and, subsequently, higher murder rates.
 This hypothesis is supported by the fact that most homicides are gun-related.